arecai/DAT_course_final_assessment/README.md

 * Grade
 * Condition
 * bedroomsNumber
-* bathroomsNumber
 * sqft_livingsquare
 * sqft_lotsquare
 * yr_built
-* floorsTotal

-We will investigate how those variables influence in the price of the houses
+We will investigate how those variables influence on the price of the houses.

 ## METHODS

+At the core of this project, there is a filtering process that allows us to create a subset of affordable houses on which we will study the effect of several continuous variables.

-First we perform a couple of t-test analysis to study the effect of renovation and waterviews in house prices.
-This will help us to select the cheapest houses (which is our subset of interst) to perform further studies.
+First, we perform a couple of t-test analyses to study the effect of renovation and water views on house prices.
+This will help us select the cheapest houses (our subset of interest) to perform further studies.

-Secondly, we perform linear regression models to study the individual effect of zipcodes, grades and conditions in houses price, to further narrow our substet of cheaper houses.
+Secondly, we perform linear regression models to study the individual effect of zipcodes, grades and conditions on houses price to further narrow our subset of cheaper houses.

-Finally, we perform a linear regression model in our subset of cheap houses to undesrtand the effect of the following continous variables on price:
+Finally, we perform a linear regression model in our subset of cheap houses to understand the effect of the following continuous variables on price:

-* bedroomsNumber
-* bathroomsNumber
 * sqft_livingsquare
 * sqft_lotsquare
 * yr_built
-* floorsTotal

 ## RESULTS